-- 10.3.2.1 Prepare at least five calibration standards containing the detected target compound and associated surrogate.
-Example concentrations for the calibration standards are provided in Section 7.2.2.4.1 and Table 8, Section 17. - 10.3.2.2 Add a sufficient amount of internal standard solution (Section 7.2.2.5) to aliquots of calibration standards to result in 0.5 ng/μL of the internal standard.
-Standards specified in Section 7.2.2.4 should permit the target compound to have a relative retention time (RRT) of approximately 0.60 to 1.70, using the internal standard listed in Table 4, Section 17. - 10.3.2.3 Analyze each calibration standard by injecting $1.0~\mu L$ of standard.
+- 10.3.2.1 Prepare at least five calibration standards containing the detected target compounds and associated surrogates.
+Example concentrations for the calibration standards are provided in Section 7.2.2.4.1 and Table 8, Section 17. - 10.3.2.2 Add a sufficient amount of internal standard solution (Section 7.2.2.5) to aliquots of calibration standards to result in 0.5 ng/μL of each internal standard.
+Standards specified in Section 7.2.2.4 should permit most of the target compounds to have relative retention times (RRTs) of approximately 0.60 to 1.70, using the assignments of internal standards given in Table 4, Section 17. - 10.3.2.3 Analyze each calibration standard by injecting $1.0 \ \mu L$ of standard.
 The same injection volume must be used for all standards, samples, and blanks.